On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Observations Data

 \subsection{XMM-OM data reduction and processing}

-The processing of COSMOS data is done here following the same process as in paper I (i.e. XMM-OM image processsing pipeline with some tweaks).
-We give a brief summary of the process here, and refer the reader to paper I and \citet{2012MNRAS.426..903P,2021MNRAS.506..473P} for details.
+The processing of COSMOS data is done here following the same process as in \citetalias{2022MNRAS.511.4882S} (i.e. XMM-OM image processing pipeline with some tweaks).
+We give a summary of the process here and refer the reader to \citetalias{2022MNRAS.511.4882S} and \citet{2012MNRAS.426..903P,2021MNRAS.506..473P} for details.
 The raw data were obtained from the XMM-Newton Science Archive\footnote{\url{https://www.cosmos.esa.int/web/xmm-newton/xsa/}} (XSA).
-The standard XMM-Newton Science Analysis System\footnote{\url{https://www.cosmos.esa.int/web/xmm-newton/sas}} task \textsc{omichain} is used for primary pipeline processing of the data.
-The data products are removed from the pipeline after correcting for mod-8 pattern for additional processing to get rid of the background scattered light feature at the center of the images, and also to remove some artefacts.
-The artefacts and their corrections are explained in section 2.2 of paper I. After correcting for all the cosmetic effects, the images were then distortion corrected for any non-linear offsets in pixel positions, aligned with the equatorial coordinate frame of SDSS DR12 \citep{2015ApJS..219...12A} then rotated and re-binned into sky coordinates using the SAS task \textsc{omatt}.
+The standard XMM-Newton Science Analysis System\footnote{\url{https://www.cosmos.esa.int/web/xmm-newton/sas}} task \textsc{omichain} is used for the primary pipeline processing of the data.
+The data products are removed from the pipeline after correcting for mod-8 pattern for additional processing to get rid of the background scattered light feature at the centre of the images, and also to remove some artefacts.
+The artefacts and their corrections are explained in Section 2.2 of \citetalias{2022MNRAS.511.4882S}.
+After correcting for all the cosmetic effects, the images were then distortion corrected for any nonlinear offsets in pixel positions, aligned with the equatorial coordinate frame of SDSS DR12 \citep{2015ApJS..219...12A}, then rotated and re-binned into sky coordinates using the SAS task \textsc{omatt}.
 Finally, the images were co-added using the SAS task \textsc{ommosaic}.
-The spatial extent of the final co-added COSMOS image can be seen in Fig. \ref{fig:uvw1_im} as compared to the smaller but deeper CDFS image used in the paper I.
+The spatial extent of the final co-added COSMOS image (1.56 sq. deg.) can be seen in Fig. \ref{fig:uvw1_im} as compared to the smaller but deeper CDFS image used in the \citetalias{2022MNRAS.511.4882S}.